scirner22/cloudwrap/README.md

 `/{environment}/common/*` is also fetched and merged into the service resource path.
 Any keys from the `common` resource path can be overwritten by the service resource path.

+Values are converted from kebab case to upper case with underscores.

 This utility is only associated with fetching of the underlying AWS services.
 Another mechanism of your choice may be used to set the configuration in SSM Parameter Store and AWS Secrets Manager.